ydnyshhh/rlvr-gym/README.md

 uv run rlvr-gym sample --family scheduling --seed 11 --export oracle
 ```

-If you installed with `pip` instead of `uv`, run the same commands without the `uv run` prefix.

 ### Troubleshooting

 If the `rlvr-gym` command is not found:

-- with `uv`, use `uv run rlvr-gym ...`
+- use `uv run rlvr-gym ...`
-- with `pip`, make sure your virtual environment is activated

-If imports fail in a local editable install:

-- confirm you are running commands from the repository root
+- make sure you are running commands from the repository root
-- confirm the package was installed with `python -m pip install -e .`

 If tests fail immediately because the environment is not active:

-- reactivate the virtual environment, or
 - rerun through `uv run ...`

 ## Quick start